denyadzi/stm32-wspc/README.md

 Please refer to hello_world project for more details

-Feel free to make any changes to this workspace corresponing your needs.
+Feel free to make any changes to this workspace corresponding your needs.